llamp-ai/llamphouse/examples/06_GeminiStreaming/README.md

-# Streaming Example
+# Gemini Streaming Example

-This example demonstrates how to use LLAMPHouse as a local server that supports streaming responses (similar to OpenAI streaming).
-It allows a client to send a message to an assistant and receive incremental text deltas in real time.
+This example demonstrates using LLAMPHouse as an OpenAI-compatible local server that streams responses, while the upstream model is Gemini (via `google-genai`).

 ## Prerequisites

 - Python 3.10+
-- `OPENAI_API_KEY`
+- `GEMINI_API_KEY` (required)
 - (Optional) PostgreSQL database (only if you want persistence)

 ## Setup